pesho-ivanov/martinus.github.io/_posts/2017-05-09-essential-linux-dev-stuff.md

 Nice and highly configurable editor, also great in Linux.
 Just open a directory and you are ready to go.
 [Get it here](https://code.visualstudio.com).
 Essential extensions are:

-* [Guides](https://marketplace.visualstudio.com/items?itemName=spywhere.guides) - An extension for more guide lines</li>
+* [Guides](https://marketplace.visualstudio.com/items?itemName=spywhere.guides) - An extension for more guide lines
-* [vscode-icons](https://marketplace.visualstudio.com/items?itemName=robertohuertasm.vscode-icons) - Icons for Visual Studio Code</li>
+* [vscode-icons](https://marketplace.visualstudio.com/items?itemName=robertohuertasm.vscode-icons) - Icons for Visual Studio Code
-* [Dracula Syntax Theme](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula) - A dark theme for many editors, shells, and more.</li>
+* [Dracula Syntax Theme](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula) - A dark theme for many editors, shells, and more.

 There are many others, but these are the bare minimum I use.